EtchedPixels/FUZIX/Kernel/platform-amstradnc/README.md

 * fuzixroot.DSK: emulator floppy root image
 * pcmcia.img: raw image (can be used with emulator) of the PCMCIA card

-The floppy images are only useful on the NC200 series machines.
+The floppy images are only created on the NC200 series machines.
 The PCMCIA image differs between the NC100 and NC200.

 ## Installation to floppy